-One answer choice might introduce an idea that is very similar to a concept discussed in the stimulus, but different enough to be wrong (this is a Shell Game answer choice, as discussed in the Logical Reasoning Bible), and another might provide completely accurate information that just doesn’t answer the question (a choice that presents a line drawn verbatim from the stimulus could be completely accurate, for example, but not be the right answer to a Main Point question).
+One answer choice might introduce an idea that is very similar to a concept discussed in the stimulus, but different enough to be wrong.
+(This is a Shell Game answer choice, as discussed in the Logical Reasoning Bible.)
+Another might provide completely accurate information that just doesn’t answer the question.
+A choice that presents a line drawn verbatim from the stimulus could be completely accurate, for example, but not be the right answer to a Main Point question.

 An Example of a Very Appealing Wrong Answer Choice

 We saw a great example of a very appealing wrong answer choice in the second Logical Reasoning section of PrepTest 13.
 It’s part of an LSAT question that has become fairly well-known.
 A beverage company representative touts the benefits of a new type of plastic rings that holds together six-packs.
 Unlike standard rings that can suffocate wild animals, the new rings, we are told, disintegrate after just three days in the sun.
 The speaker concludes that once others follow his company’s lead, the suffocation threat “will be eliminated.”

 The question that follows asks for the choice that will weaken the speaker’s argument.
 One very clever wrong answer choice that students tend to find very appealing provides that these new rings actually disintegrate into potentially harmful substances!
 One reason students often choose this answer is that it’s easy to generalize the detriments that these new rings will bring.
 Recall that the representative limited the claim to the elimination of the suffocation threat.

 Beyond that, though, students have pointed out that this answer really makes the beverage company representative seem rather disingenuous.
 Are these new rings such a great thing for the animals in spite of the fact that they melt into harmful substances?
 Even if this is the case, considering the fact that the actual claim is limited to the threat of suffocation, it would not be weakened by this choice.